David Carnegie (explorer): Exploration

 Carnegie's expedition was originally intended to terminate at Halls Creek, but since they had found no gold-bearing or pastoral land, the party decided to continue exploring, by returning to Coolgardie by a more easterly overland route.
 The party left Halls Creek on 22 March 1897, heading east then southeast, before eventually turning south.
 At first the going was easier than the trip north: water and game were easily found; the natives they encountered were friendly; and the camels' loads had been lightened, enabling them to carry a large supply of water.
 Later, the party experienced similar hardships to their northerly trip, scarcity of water being the main problem.
 Although they were able to carry plenty of water with them, this advantage was largely cancelled out by the presence of horses in the party, horses needing regular and generous watering.
 They arrived back in Coolgardie late in August 1897, having again found no land of interest to prospector or pastoralist.

 Shortly after the completion of his expedition, Carnegie sold his assets and sailed for England.
 In England, he wrote and published a book on his experiences in Western Australia, entitled Spinifex and Sand.
 He also gave a brief lecture tour, and was awarded a medal by the Royal Geographical Society.
 However he was keen to resume exploring, and he expressed interest in joining an expedition from Cape Town to Cairo before eventually deciding against it.
 He also sought funding to lead an expedition to map the country between Lake Rudolf (now Lake Turkana) in northern Kenya and the Nile, but was unsuccessful.

 Eventually Carnegie accepted a position as Assistant Resident of the Middle Niger in the Protectorate of Nigeria.
 He sailed for Africa in December 1899, and took up his job in late January 1900.
 In November 1900, Carnegie was sent to apprehend a fugitive named Gana.
 While searching the village of Tawari in the early hours of the morning of 27 November 1900, he was shot in the thigh with a poison arrow.
 He died fifteen minutes later.
-He was just 29 years old.
+He was 29 years old.